 The Rosario-based club got the name in the 1920s after playing in a charity match for a leprosy clinic.

-Not only do they have one of the best football club nicknames around, but their actual name is fantastic too - definitely one of the classic club names of South American football.
+Not only do they have one of the best football club nicknames around, but their actual name is fantastic too - one of Argentina's most unusual football club names and one of the classic club names of South American football.

 Whilst Italian club colours lead to a host of common nicknames throughout Serie A and Italian football (e.g. Nerazzurri, Rossoneri, Bianconeri) the clubs also have other nicknames.
 And whilst this one is a relatively recent addition to the list of best football club nicknames, it's a classic nonetheless.